wearenolte/wp-endpoint/README.md

 `parent::endpoint_options` is going to return the default options defined on `Endpoint` class if you don't want to redeclare the options for a GET request.

+## Collections

-There is also an abstract class available for collections that supports pagination.
+There is also an abstract class available for collections.

 ```php
 <?php namespace Lean\Endpoints;